Nivetha-1718/Greenden-Tailwind/README.md

 - **TailwindCSS**: Manages the styling and layout of the websites.

 ## Live Demo:
-   Check out the live version of the Greenden Project[link]
+   Check out the live version of the Greenden Project[https://nivetha-1718.github.io/Greenden-Tailwind/]

 ## Tailwind CSS: